cam-rodriguez/mx_coastal/analysis.md

 ![the ui for the web app, which depicts a list of years and cities on the left hand side with a white background and an interactive satellite map on the right hand side](https://raw.githubusercontent.com/cam-rodriguez/mx_coastal/main/photos/Screen%20Shot%202022-06-14%20at%2011.51.39%20PM.png)

 <br> The analysis itself is built out of [Google Earth Engine](https://earthengine.google.com/), a cloud-based remote sensing tool that utilizes Javascript to create web-based viz.
 In order to access the code in the program, an Earth Engine account is required.
-(An account is not required to access the web app.)
+(An account is not required to access the web app, but it is required to run the code.)
 The code is also within this repo for easy access!

 Code link: https://code.earthengine.google.com/29b96abf5a7fa0d3fd76ecedc4a3a605
 Web app: https://cam-rodriguez.users.earthengine.app/view/mexicos-coastal-cities